-What is working principle of autopilot system?
+What is the working principle of the autopilot system?

-An output from a gyro or magnetic repeating compass is coupled to a differential amplifier along with a signal derived from a manual course-setting control.
+An output from a gyro or magnetic repeating compass is coupled to a differential amplifier along with a signal derived from manual course-setting control.
 If no difference exists between the two signals, no output will be produced by the amplifier and no movement of the rudder occurs.
 When a difference is detected between the two sources of data, an output error signal, proportional in magnitude to the size of the difference, is applied to the heading error amplifier.
 Output of this amplifier is coupled to the rudder actuator circuit, which causes the rudder to move in the direction determined by the sign of the output voltage.
 The error signal between compass and selected course inputs produces an output voltage from the differential amplifier that is proportional to the off-course error.
 This type of control, therefore, is termed ‘proportional’ control.
 As it has been shown, the use of proportional control only, causes the vessel to oscillate either side of its intended course due to inertia producing overshooting.

 The effect on steering when only proportional control is applied causes the rudder to move by an amount proportional to the off-course error from the course to steer and the ship will oscillate on either side of the required course line.